qwerty-loops/football_stats_bot/README.md

 So hey there, the purpose of this was to create a bot which would provide the users with the statistics of a Manchester United Player over the course of a season.
 How it would work, is if the redditor invokes the bot by typing a comment "statsbot!"<player_name>
 This would immediately search for the player name in a datframe which compromises of stats which has been extracted from the fbref page.
+Furthermore, from a slew of metrics, we select the most effective stats for a player.

 #Future Updates